15 Best Things to Do in Groton (CT)

 Downtown Mystic

 On both banks of the river, Mystic is quaint, walkable and quintessentially New England.
+Main Street and the little streets and alleys darting off it abound with inviting small businesses.

-Main Street and the little streets and alleys darting off it abound with seafood restaurants, taverns, ice cream parlours, galleries and lots of little shops for maritime accessories, artisan candy, fashion, home design, high-end pet gear, handmade gifts and much more.
+These might be seafood restaurants, taverns, ice cream parlors, galleries, or lots of little shops for maritime accessories, artisan candy, fashion, home design, high-end pet gear, and handmade gifts.

-If you can’t resist the call of the water on a hot day, Adventure Mystic rents out paddleboards and kayaks to see that bridge from a new angle.
+If you can’t resist the call of the water on a hot day, Adventure Mystic rents paddleboards and kayaks to see that bridge from a new angle.

 4. The Submarine Force Museum